roualdes/bridgestan/docs/languages/julia.md

 To use the BridgeStan source you've manually downloaded instead of one the package will download for you, you must use [`set_bridgestan_path()`](BridgeStan.set_bridgestan_path!) or the `$BRIDGESTAN` environment variable.

-Note that the Julia package depends on Julia 1.8+.
+Note that the Julia package depends on Julia 1.6+ and the `Inflate` package.

 <a id='Example-Program'></a>